-Contents/ Key topics / elements of the course include: Indicative syllabus M&A / Transaction fundamentals Types, terms and motives Transaction process and the role of valuation in the transaction process, stakeholders and regulatory framework Generic forms of structuring and financing transactions, LBO structuring Company Valuation Valuation basics Market Approaches - market multiples and comparable company analysis Income Approaches with a focus on WACC and APV, guest lecture on capitalised earnings including: types and forecasting of free cash flows, methodological and practical deep dive on risk/cost of capital, terminal value /per- petuity modelling, plausibility testing Assessment of approaches and conclusions The above content will be accompanied/supported by case studies and student projects.
+Contents/ Indicative syllabus Key topics / elements of the course include: indicative syllabus M&A / Transaction fundamentals Types, terms and motives Transaction process and the role of valuation in the transaction process, stakeholders and regulatory framework Generic forms of structuring and financing transactions, LBO structuring Company Valuation Valuation basics Market Approaches - market multiples and comparable company analysis Income Approaches with a focus on WACC and APV, guest lecture on capitalised earnings including: types and forecasting of free cash flows, methodological and practical deep dive on risk/cost of capital, terminal value /per- petuity modelling, plausibility testing Assessment of approaches and conclusions The above content will be accompanied/supported by case studies and student projects.
 Students will work in groups on methodological issues of valuation and will prepare a presentation and a management summary.
 The student work is coached by the instructor.
 Students will present the results of their work and discuss them in class.
 Teaching and learning methodology Seminar style lecture including presentations by students, case studies, discussions, coaching by instructor.
-Training and application of a professional financial software/database (Factset) Missellanasus Guest lecture(s) by experts working in M&A /transaction advisory Miscellaneous This module contributes to the profile in Finance.
-Indicative reading list • Corelli, A. (2018).
+Training and application of a professional financial software/database (Factset) Guest lecture(s) by experts working in M&A /transaction advisory Miscellaneous This module contributes to the profile in Finance.
+Indicative Corelli, A. (2018).
 Analytical Corporate Finance (2 nd ed.).
-Springer.
-Damodaran, A. (2012).
-Investment Valuation (3 rd ed).
-Wiley.
-Damodaran, A. (2018).
-The dark side of valuation (3rd ed.).
+Springer. reading list Damodaran, A. (2012).
+Investment Valuation (3rd ed).
+Wiley. • Damodaran, A. (2018).
+The dark side of valuation (3 rd ed.).
 Pearson/FT Press.
-DePamphilis, Donald (2019): Mergers, Acquisitions, and Other Restructuring Activities, 10th ed., Academic Press De Luca, P. (2018).
+DePamphilis, Donald (2021): Mergers, Acquisitions, and Other Restructuring Activities, (11 th ed.), Academic Press De Luca, P. (2018).
 Analytical Corporate Valuation: Fundamental Analysis, Asset Pricing and Company Valuation.
 Springer. • Gaughan, P. A. (2018).
 Mergers, Acquisitions, and Corporate Restructurings (7th ed.).
 Wiley.
 Jones, C. (2012).
 Investments - Principles and Concepts (12th ed.).
-Wiley. • Joy, J. (2018).
-Diverstitures and Spin-Offs.
+Wiley.
+Joy, J. (2018).
+Divestitures and Spin-Offs.
 Springer.
 Koller, T. & Goedhart, M. & Wessels, D. (2020).
-Valuation - Measuring
+Valuation - Measuring and managing the value of companies (7 th ed.).
+Wiley.

 • Reed Lajoux, A. (2019).
-The Art of M&A - A Merger, Acquisition and Buy-out Guide (5th ed.).
-McGrawHill.
+The Art of M&A - A Merger, Acquisition and Buv-out Guide (5th ed.), McGrawHill,

 - Ross, S.A. & Westerfield, R.W. & Jaffe J.F. & Jordan, B.D.
-(2015).
-Corporate Finance Core Principles and Applications (5th ed.).
+(2022).
+Corporate Finance (13th ed.).
 McGrawHill. - Titman, S. & Martin, J.D.
 (2015).
 Valuation The Art and Science of corporate investment decisions (3rd ed.).
 Pearson.